MerginMaps/mobile/INSTALL.md

 1. Setup development environment
    - XCode
    - install deps, see requirements in `.github/workflows/ios.yml`.
-Most specifically cmake 3.x, ninja, bison and flex (on PATH)
+Most specifically cmake, ninja, bison and flex (on PATH)
    - if you want to build for production, you need development certificates.
 These are not needed for local development, signing is handled automatically (see IOS_USE_PRODUCTION_SIGNING cmake variable for more info).
 You can get the certificates by following:
        - Get device UDID: either iTunes or about this mac->system report->USB->find iPAD (Serial Number)
        - Create dev iOS certificate for development